What is a Fractional CMO?

 What makes a good Fractional CMO?

 When hiring a fractional CMO, the first question to ask is what process they follow.
-There are firms that offer CMOs who have experience in big businesses spending tens or even hundreds of millions of dollars per year on marketing budget.
-These experienced CMOs rarely make sense to employ in your business simply because the way that they solve problems is by buying agency time or hiring an agency.
+There are firms that offer fractional CMO services who have experience in big businesses spending tens or even hundreds of millions of dollars per year on marketing budget.
+These experienced CMOs rarely make sense to employ in your business simply because the way that they solve problems is by buying agency time or hiring a marketing agency.
 A good fractional CMO is one that is process-driven, who has a track record of helping companies scale that are similar in size or offering to your own.
-While there are some similarities between B2B and B2C marketing initiatives, it is best to choose a CMO who is experienced in your particular business type or industry.
+While there are some similarities between B2B and B2C marketing initiatives, it is best to choose a CMO who is experienced in your particular business type with deep industry knowledge.
 If you’re in a new industry, find a fractional CMO who has proven themselves time and again of following a rigorous, predictable process.

 CMOx is a Fractional CMO company and consulting firm that provides marketing strategy services to 7-and-8 figure businesses